A huge Hurricane Helene is expected to hit Florida as a major storm and strike far inland

-The storm's center was about 110 miles (175 kilometers) northeast of Cozumel, Mexico, on Wednesday, the U.S. National Hurricane Center said, and Helene was expected to intensify and grow as it crosses the Gulf of Mexico.
+Helene's center was about 430 miles (735 kilometers) southwest of Tampa, Florida, the U.S. National Hurricane Center said, and the hurricane was expected to intensify and accelerate as it crosses the Gulf of Mexico toward the Big Bend area of Florida's northwestern coast.
+Landfall was expected sometime Thursday evening, and the hurricane center said by then it could be a major Category 4 storm with winds above 129 mph (208 kph).

-The hurricane ranks in the 90th percentile for its sheer size, and it could create a surge as high as 18 feet (5 1/2 meters) in places, forecasters said.
-The fast-moving storm’s wind and rain could penetrate far inland, even as it weakens after landfall in Florida late Thursday, authorities warned.
+Tropical storm conditions were expected in southern Florida Wednesday night, spreading northward and encompassing the rest of Florida as well as Georgia and South Carolina through Thursday night.
+The storm was moving north at 12 mph (19 kph) with top sustained winds of 85 mph (140 kph) Wednesday evening.

-Helene became a hurricane Wednesday morning and was moving at nearly 10 mph (17 kph) with top sustained winds of 80 mph (130 kph) later in the afternoon, but it was expected to intensify over the warm, deep waters of the Gulf.
-Forecasters said it should become a major Category 3 or higher hurricane Thursday with winds above 110 mph (177 kph).
-Its center is projected to hit Florida's Big Bend area, the curving stretch of Gulf coastline in the state’s north.
+Helene could create a life-threatening storm surge as high as 20 feet (6.1 meters) in parts of the Big Bend region, forecasters said.
+Its tropical storm-force winds extended as far as 345 miles (555 kilometers) from its center.

 “This hurricane is heading straight to Tallahassee, so I really don’t know what to expect,” Benjamin said.